Jorge Gestoso: Career

 Gestoso has been declared one of the one hundred more influential Hispanic journalists in the United States.
-He has received several awards, like the historic DuPont's silver batton for excellence in investigative journalism, granted by the New Yorker University of Columbia for his work on “En busca de la doble desaparecida” on CNN en Espanol (In search of the double missing) and it was the first- language program abroad (other than English) in obtaining this award.
+He has received several awards, like the historic DuPont's silver batton for excellence in investigative journalism, granted by Columbia University in the City of New York for his work on “En busca de la doble desaparecida” on CNN en Espanol (In search of the double missing) and it was the first- language program abroad (other than English) in obtaining this award.
 This program also received INTE award and the International Emmy nominations for best documentary of the year.
 Also, he was distinguished as the best presenter of news by the three American organizations of Hispanic critics: ACE, ACC and ACRIN.
 He was also awarded as “the personality of news of the year” by the INTE (Industry of Television in Spanish).
 In addition, he was given the prizes "Jean Cartier" in Argentina and “Tabaré de Oro” in Uruguay.
 On the other hand, the Technological University of El Salvador named him “Professor Meritísimo”.